View Project Photos

 EDITORIAL NOTE [PSG MAGAZINE]: This project was discussed in Stained Glass Quarterly (Summer 1988), but we thought it merited a further look.
 The SGQ article focused on the work of the fabricator of the windows and inexplicably, yet thoroughly, omitted any reference or credit to the artist team that had actually designed the windows.
 The commission was, in fact, the combined effort of several talented artists working tirelessly with the owner under an almost impossible deadline.
 Here’s how they did it.

-In mid-April 1986, after several meetings with owner Isaac Tigrett, I was given a contract to execute three windows for the newest Hard Rock Cafe being planned for Dallas [as a renovation of an early 20th century Baptist Church on the corner of McKinney and Routh].
-Frustrating as it was, I soon realized that Tirett was really looking for a faithful, pre-Victorian-style depiction of canonized rock’n’roll stars [quite a departure from the portfolio I’d been showing him].
+In mid-April 1986, after several meetings with HRC’s co-founder Isaac Tigrett, I was given a contract to execute three windows for the newest Hard Rock Cafe being planned for Dallas [as a renovation of an early 20th century Baptist Church on the corner of McKinney and Routh].
+Frustrating as it was [especially at this early point in my career], I soon realized that Tigrett was really looking for a faithful, pre-Victorian-style depiction of canonized rock’n’roll stars [quite a departure from the portfolio I’d been showing him].
 Finally, in mid-July, in a stroke of creative brilliance, I quit. . .

 Rather than walking away, however, I proposed that I meld my technical understanding of stained glass with the talents of local artists.
-Almost 14 months later, upon the installation of the third an final window [Jerry Lee Lewis], Tigrett was proud and enthusiastic about what he and the extended Artist Team had accomplished.
+Almost 14 months later, upon the installation of the third an final window [Jerry Lee Lewis], Tigrett was proud and enthusiastic about what he and the extended Artist Team had accomplished [– the very first stained glass ever designed for a Hard Rock Cafe].
 What follows is an account of the hectic period preceding that triumphant moment.

 To get the project back on track, I recruited the talents of illustrator Ben James, figure artist Ellen Soderquist and painter Frank X. Tolbert 2.
-Up in the opulent penthouse of Isaac and Maureen [once married to Ringo Starr] Tigrett atop the Stoneleigh Hotel, surrounded by jaw-dropping rock’n’roll memorabilia [a real, live, smashed Pete Townsend Stratocaster lay in one of the fireplaces], we had weekly [at least] brainstorming sessions and design presentations.
-At first the idea was to have each of the three artists create a design for the Elvis Window.
+Up in Isaac and Maureen [once married to Ringo Starr] Tigrett’s opulent penthouse atop the Stoneleigh Hotel, surrounded by jaw-dropping rock’n’roll memorabilia [a smashed Pete Townsend Stratocaster lay as kindling in one of the fireplaces], we had weekly [at least] brainstorming sessions and design presentations.
+At first the idea was to have each of the three artists do a study for the Elvis Window.
 One of their designs would then the chosen by Tigrett.
-When we all met to review the preliminary designs, Isaac and I realized that each artist’s ideas strongly complemented each other and Isaac opted for a three-artist design team.
-[At this point Tigrett had settled on Chuck Berry and Jerry Lee Lewis to flank the King.
-Due time constraints, the Elvis Window would be completed first, hopefully in time for the Grand Opening.]
+When we all met to review their preliminary efforts, Isaac and I realized that the three ideas strongly complemented each other.
+Isaac then wisely opted for a three-artist design team.
+[By this point Tigrett had designated Chuck Berry and Jerry Lee Lewis to flank the King.
+However, due to time constraints, the Elvis Window would be completed first, hopefully in time for the Grand Opening.]

 As an illustrator, Ben James was ideally suited to not only flesh out Isaac’s vision, but to integrate everyone’s contributions into a coherent whole.
 In all, James did more than 30 1”-scale color renderings before the final design was approved by Tigrett [and duly toasted by all with Dom Pérignon].
 Our official figure artist, Ellen Soderquist, created larger-than-life, full figure portraits of the three rock stars that almost breathe.
 Tolbert provided, among other intangibles, the much needed freshness that kept the design process from bogging down in rigidity.
 Two of his preliminary sketches were eventually displayed in the HRC near the three windows.